postmanlabs/labs-docs/v6/postman/environments_and_globals/intro_to_environments_and_globals.md

 In a nutshell, variables enable you to:

-* Reuse values to keep your code DRY (Don’t Repeat Yourself)
+* Reuse values to keep your code DRY (Don’t Repeat Yourself).
 * Configure your setup to accommodate the environment of differnet users.
-* Extract data from responses and chain requests in a collection
+* Extract data from responses and chain requests in a collection.

 To learn how to use variables in Postman, see [Variables](/docs/v6/postman/environments_and_globals/variables){:target="_blank"}.